engity-com/bifroest/docs/reference/auditlog/events.md

 * `denied` with `authorized-key-policy`: the active authorized-key policy forbids agent forwarding.

 The event does not contain agent messages, keys, or socket paths.

+#### `session.recording.started`

+Written after the initial recording content and recovery head are durable, but before Bifröst writes the recording notice, environment banner, or target output.
+SFTP and direct forwarding never produce recording lifecycle events.
+If this audit event reports an error, target execution does not start, Bifröst finalizes the recording as failed, and best-effort writes `session.recording.failed` with reason `audit-write`.
+Because an audit backend can report an error after committing a record, both events can be present.

+Fields: `domain` is `session`; `flow`, `connectionId`, `sessionId`, `operationId`, `recordingId`, and `sessionTask` correlate the recording with its shell or exec task. `pty` records whether the session has a PTY. `outcome` is omitted.

+#### `session.recording.completed`

+Written only after a completed recording has been sealed, synchronized, verified, and atomically published.
+The correlation fields match `session.recording.started`. `outcome` is `success`; `durationMillis`, `exitCode`, and `recordingDigest` describe the immutable result.
+A failure to write this event does not alter the already published completed artifact, but the SSH operation still fails closed.

+#### `session.recording.incomplete`

+Written only after an incomplete recording has been sealed, synchronized, verified, and atomically published.
+The correlation fields are the same as for `session.recording.started`; `durationMillis` and `recordingDigest` describe the immutable result.

+Outcomes and reasons:

+* `canceled` with `context-canceled`: the SSH task context was canceled.
+* `canceled` with `deadline-exceeded`: the SSH task deadline expired.
+* `failure` with `invalid-exit-code`: execution returned no valid exit code.
+* `failure` with `session-error`: another task error prevented normal completion; `errorCategory` classifies it.

+If the Bifröst process terminates with an unsealed active recording, startup recovery seals and publishes that artifact as incomplete.
+Recovery does not synthesize an audit event because encrypted BECast metadata cannot be reconstructed without the external recipient's private key.
+A `session.recording.started` event without a final event therefore indicates either a process interruption or a failed final audit write.
+The signed artifact remains authoritative for its status and digest; it may already be completed or failed if the interruption happened after sealing.

+#### `session.recording.failed`

+Written when recording creation, capture, checkpointing, final publication, or the required start audit write fails.
+The correlation fields are the same as for `session.recording.started`. `outcome` is `failure`; `reason` is `recording-create`, `recording-capture`, `recording-seal`, or `audit-write`, and `errorCategory` classifies the error. `recordingDigest` is present only when a failed artifact was nevertheless sealed and published successfully.
+A create failure has no preceding `session.recording.started` event.

 #### `session.task.started`